 If you can’t pay your entire tax bill, pay as much as possible.
 You can reduce additional interest and penalties if you pay as much as you can with your tax return, according to the IRS.

 13. Know What to Do If You Owe But Can’t Pay

-If you’ve filed your return and owe less than $50,000 in tax, penalties and interest, you can apply for the IRS Online Payment Agreement — which allows you to avoid the hassle of calling the IRS or visiting a field office to apply.
+If you’ve filed your return and owe less than $50,000 in tax, penalties and interest you can apply for the IRS Online Payment Agreement— which allows you to avoid the hassle of calling the IRS or visiting a field office to apply.
+You also can apply online as a short-term option if you owe less than $100,000 in combined tax, penalties and interest.
 The IRS will let you know immediately whether your application has been approved, Weltman said.

 14. Start Planning Now for Next Year

 Don’t make skipping the tax return deadline a habit.